oliyan/extract-photos/README.md

  Open this script, Just paste the folder path of A), B) and C) this script will automatically compare and copy the High Res RAW images to the folder C).

  # Road Map
+     - Create windows, mac and linux executables to run this script as a standalone app.

      - Automatically upload the low-quality JPEGs to a cloud service and email the client.

      - Integrate this process of extracting selected photos into Lightroom using EXIFTOOL and XMP side car files - so that there is no need to have redundant images stored in Folder -C)